-The basis of cognitive behavioral therapy techniques is that learning processes play an important role in the development of substance abuse.
-CBT teaches those with addictions to detect and correct bad behaviors.
+The basis of cognitive behavioral therapy techniques is the idea that learning processes play an important role in the development of substance abuse.
+Simply put, CBT teaches those who are suffering from addictions to detect and correct bad behaviors.
 They also learn to address other mental or physical health problems.
 A central part of CBT is predicting problems and improving self-control with coping strategies.

-The purpose of this method is to help those in recovery test their own thoughts.
+The purpose of this method is to help those in recovery learn about and gain a better understanding of their own thought processes (cognitive behaviors).
 This type of approach involves patients giving themselves negative and positive feedback for various actions to see how they react.

 For example, they can discover whether they’re less likely to relapse if they practice self-kindness or self-criticism.
 The patients monitor their reactions after using this method in different scenarios.
 It could help counteract the thought that self-kindness gives them a free pass to use drugs and allows them to lose control.
 Behavioral experiments might also help drive out thoughts that it’s impossible to recover.

-With imagery exposure, patients bring to mind recent memories that arouse negative feelings.
+Exposure to Imagery: With imagery exposure, patients bring to mind recent memories that arouse negative feelings.
 They remember the events and provide sensory details such as what the surroundings looked like.
 While holding the memories, they try to label what they felt and thought as well as what their behavioral urges were at the time.
-They might continue to picture the events in detail until their stress levels falls to half of what they were when they started.
+They might continue to picture the events in detail until their stress levels fall to half of what they were when the process began.

-Exposure to imagery may help make painful memories less likely to trigger self-criticism.
-It can also reduce evasion so that patients cope in healthier ways.
+Exposure to imagery may help to make painful memories less likely to trigger self-criticism and other negative emotions.
+It can also reduce evasion so that patients can cope in healthier ways.

-In one version of this method, patients write a schedule for the following seven days on paper.
-They must plan at least one healthy activity that they wouldn’t normally do for each day.
-It might be as simple as eating lunch outside of their office or reading a chapter in a book.
+In one version of this method, patients write a schedule for the following seven days.
+For each day, individuals are encouraged to plan at least one healthy activity that they wouldn’t normally do.
+This activity might be as simple as eating lunch outside of their office or reading a chapter in a book.

-The stepped up version of this method is to schedule an additional activity that gives them a sense of accomplishment or mastery.
-In an advanced version, they schedule a third pleasant activity for each day.
-Again, these activities must be things that they don’t usually do.
+Another version of this method involves scheduling an additional activity that gives patients a sense of accomplishment or mastery.
+In another advanced version, individuals may be encouraged to schedule a third pleasant activity for each day.

-The purpose of this list is to get an idea of the severity of an patient’s problems.
-Starting from the lowest-rated item, they experiment with each one several times for a few days.
+The purpose of this list is to get an idea of the severity of a patient’s problems.
+Starting from the lowest-rated item, individuals experiment with each one several times for a few days.
 The goal is to reduce their levels of distress to about half of when they started.
-They don’t move on to the next list item until they achieve this.
+During this process, individuals in treatment might continue working on each list item until they are able to reduce the level of distress or anxiety they feel while doing that particular activity.
+Once they have achieved this, they move on to the next item on the list.

-Those suffering with addiction who use cognitive behavioral therapy techniques under the supervision of trained clinicians might have a better chance at recovery.
+Those who are struggling with substance abuse and use cognitive behavioral therapy techniques under the supervision of trained clinicians might have a better chance at recovery.
 At 1st Step Behavioral Health in Pompano Beach, Florida, guests have the option of long-term care from six to 12 months.
 Along with CBT, 1st Step Behavioral Health offers the following therapies:

 Don’t let alcohol or drug addiction take over your life.
 Beat active addiction by joining a quality rehab center.
 Call us at 866-319-6126 to get started on your recovery.